High Adventure Team Patch

 2. be a minimum of First Class or the Venturer equivalent

-3. be accompanied by an adult leader that has completed Adult Leader Backpack.
+3. be accompanied by an adult leader that has completed the class room session of Adult Leader Backpack Training.

 Note: An adult and a maximum of five Scouts or Venturers per Unit is permitted.